Subham2510ii/H2S_Promptwar_TeamCollaborationTool_WarmupChallenge/README.md

 - **Efficiency**: Zero-dependency architecture.
 The entire project is less than 100 KB.
 - **Testing**: A custom Vanilla JS test runner is included (`test.html` / `tests.js`) to validate logic and data transformations.
 - **Accessibility**: High contrast colors, `aria-labels`, semantic tags (`<nav>`, `<main>`, `<aside>`), and keyboard-navigable elements.
-- **Google Services Used**: Firebase Authentication, Cloud Firestore (Realtime DB), and hooks designed for Google Gemini API.
+- **Google Services Used**: Google Gemini API via REST fetch for the Smart Assistant features.

 ## Assumptions Made
 1. **Environment Variability**: Assuming the reviewer might not have Node.js or `npm` globally configured in their PATH, the app is built to run natively in the browser.
-2. **API Keys**: Firebase configurations and Gemini API keys are sensitive.
-The codebase includes placeholders, assuming the user will inject their own keys for production use.
-The app automatically enters "Mock Mode" with pre-filled FinTech data for evaluation purposes.
+2. **API Keys**: The app automatically uses a mock Gemini response if no key is provided.
+Evaluators can generate a free key at Google AI Studio and paste it directly on the login screen to unlock real AI without changing code.

 ## Instructions: How to Run
 1. Clone the repository to your local machine.
-2. Navigate into the project folder.
-3. Open `index.html` directly in any modern web browser (Chrome, Edge, Firefox, Safari).
+2. Open `index.html` directly in any modern web browser (Chrome, Edge, Firefox, Safari).
-   - *No build steps or `npm install` required!*
+   - *No build steps, databases to configure, or `npm install` required!*
+3. **Login**: Type any email and password and click Sign In to enter the board.
+4. **Google Services**: To unlock the real Gemini AI Assistant, paste your API key on the login screen.
-4. **Testing**: Open `test.html` in your browser to run the automated unit test suite.
+5. **Testing**: Open `test.html` in your browser to run the automated unit test suite.

-### To enable Full Google Services:
-1. Open `firebase-config.js` in a text editor.
-2. Replace the `firebaseConfig` object with your own Firebase project credentials.
-3. Refresh `index.html`—the app will now operate in live cloud mode, synchronizing across multiple browser windows!

 ### Deployment: Google Cloud Run
 This project includes a `Dockerfile` and an `nginx` template specifically configured for Google Cloud Run's dynamic port assignments.